 I try to subject myself to as many things as possible that my brain can successfully absorb.
 I follow a lot of other blogs, designers, social media, books, news articles, etc., to stay fresh, to continue learning and to inspire the design of new content.
 Nature and workouts are great releases for me that help disconnect my creative thinking – but in a good way.
 It makes my mind relax and helps me to see my projects and ideas in a new form, which usually guides me through the rest of my processes and thinking in a successful manner.

-Do you feel that you have a good work/life balance, or do you have more of a work/life integration?
+Do you feel you have a good work/life balance, or do you have more of a work/life integration?
 Why?

 There are definitely times when I get overloaded and work demands all of my time, but I really try to keep a healthy balance with both so that I stay mentally/physically healthy, energized and remain passionate about what I do.